Adam-Color/AppUsageGUI/README.md

 * Add integrations with professional applications
 * Optimize everything
-* Add support for tracking more than one executable per session
 * Add a better way to filter out non-GUI apps on macOS
 * Full linux support with packages